12v/boundary-mapper/README.md

 ## What is this?

-This project creates a mapping to convert between postcodes and the proposed Westminster constituency electoral boundaries from the 2023 reviews of the [English](https://boundarycommissionforengland.independent.gov.uk/2023-review/), [Scottish](https://www.bcomm-scotland.independent.gov.uk/reviews/2023-review-uk-parliament-constituencies), and [Welsh](https://bcomm-wales.gov.uk/reviews/06-23/2023-parliamentary-review-final-recommendations) boundary commissions.
+This project creates a mapping to convert between postcodes and the proposed Westminster constituency electoral boundaries from the 2023 reviews of the [English](https://boundarycommissionforengland.independent.gov.uk/2023-review/), [Scottish](https://www.bcomm-scotland.independent.gov.uk/reviews/2023-review-uk-parliament-constituencies), [Welsh](https://bcomm-wales.gov.uk/reviews/06-23/2023-parliamentary-review-final-recommendations) and [Northern Irish](https://www.boundarycommission.org.uk/2023-review-parliamentary-constituencies) boundary commissions.

 This project also creates mappings from wards to constituencies, and from constituencies to wards.

 ## How can I use the converter?

-In addition to using the underlying mapping CSV files directly, a simple UI for conerting postcodes into their corresponing constituencies is available [here](https://12v.github.io/boundary-mapper/).
+In addition to using the underlying mapping CSV files directly, a simple UI for converting postcodes into their corresponing constituencies is available [here](https://12v.github.io/boundary-mapper/).

 The generated conversion file mapping postcodes to new Westminster constituencies, `output/postcode_to_constituency_mapping.csv`, can be found [here](https://github.com/12v/boundary-mapper/blob/main/output/postcode_to_constituency_mapping.csv).